bjmorgan/data_NEB_spinel/README.md

 and code for plotting figures in this paper.

 The repository consists of
 1. A series of .csv files, containing data extracted from VASP calculations.
-The inputs and outputs for the source VASP calculations, along with scripts for extracting the relevant data, are available at the [University of Bath Data Archive](TODO).
+The inputs and outputs for the source VASP calculations, along with scripts for extracting the relevant data, are available at the [University of Bath Data Archive](https://dx.doi.org/10.15125/BATH-00438).
 2. A Jupyter notebook that constructs the figures in the manuscript from the .csv data.
 The analysis notebook can be viewed [here](https://nbviewer.jupyter.org/github/bjmorgan/data_NEB_spinel/blob/master/analysis/spinel_paper_generating_figures.ipynb).

 ## Overview

 This top level directory contains three sub-directories `data`, `analysis` and `figures`.

-* **`data/`**: This folder contains a series of .csv files, containing data extracted from VASP calculations.
-The inputs and outputs for the source VASP calculations, along with scripts for extracting the relevant data, are available at the [University of Bath Data Archive](TODO).
+* **`data/`**: This folder contains a series of `.csv` files, containing data extracted from VASP calculations.
+The inputs and outputs for the source VASP calculations, along with scripts for extracting the relevant data to generate these files, are available at the [University of Bath Data Archive](https://dx.doi.org/10.15125/BATH-00438).

 * **`analysis/`**: In this folder the `.csv` files from the `data` folder are analysed and the figures in the main manuscript produced.
 A Jupyter notebook is included (`spinel_paper_generating_figures.ipynb`),  which performs the necessary analysis and produces the figures.